Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 Pops an integer `destination`, then a boolean `cond` from the data stack.
 If `cond` is false, do nothing.
 If `cond` is true, set program counter to `destination`.
 Fail if `destination` is negative, if `destination` is greater than the length of the current program.

 ## Stack operations

+General stack operations intentionally do not allow adding or removing arbitrary items.
+Only data stack and altstack allow arbitrary manipulations (see [Data stack operations](#data-stack-operations)), other stacks employ specific validation rules for adding or removing individual elements.

 ### Roll